Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-If $S$ is in case (1.3), then $S\in R^{l,d+2,n-1,m}_{r,q}$.
-Also, the number of sequences in case (1.1) is Similarly, the number of sequences in case (1.2) is Summing over the three cases gives the formula Using the induction hypotheses and doing some simple algebra completes the proof.
-Note that, if the top right corner of the desired rectangle is on the right-most diagonal (or the top left corner on the left-most diagonal) of the finite number wall, this method fails.
-However, in this case the desired rectangle is square and consequently the problem reduces to Corollary \ref{contain full}.\\
+If $\mathbf{S}$ is in case (1.3), then $S\in R_{r,q}({l+2,d+2,m,n-1})$.
+Also, the number of sequences in case (1.1) is Similarly, the number of sequences in case (1.2) is Summing over the three cases gives the formula Note that, if the top right corner of the specified rectangle is on the right-most diagonal (or the top left corner on the left-most diagonal) of the finite number wall, this method fails.
+However, in this case the specified rectangle is square (as its height is more than its width and the longest side is assumed to be fully on the number wall by the condition $r>2(n+m+l)$ and Remark \ref{rect_remark}) and consequently the problem reduces to Corollary \ref{contain full}.\\

-As the method is fundamentally identical, an abridged version of the proof of the case $0<d\le m$ is now completed.
-By the same method as in the $d<0$ case, This is illustrated by the right-side diagram of Figure \ref{rect pic}.
-Substituting the induction hypothesis into (\ref{Rect6}) and doing the necessary algebra completes the proof of (\ref{horrec}).\\
+The method is fundamentally identical for the proof of the case $0<d\le m$.
+By the same method as in the $d<0$ case, one then obtains This is illustrated by the right-side diagram of Figure \ref{rect pic}.